Studying the Pain Studies

 Those who don’t stay current with the literature think my perspective is contrarian.

-Set high standards for yourself.
-The defining feature of most reporting on science is that it sucks donkey balls.
+So if you proceed… set high standards for yourself.
+The defining feature of most reporting on science is that it's kind of terrible.
 So be better.
-Be a perfectionist.
+Be a persistent perfectionist, and you can start pulling up the average quality of science journalism.

 (But still try to have some fun — because the second biggest problem is that it’s incredibly easy to slip into a coma reading about this stuff.)